-7.3.3 If the Committee, in considering cases of the last two types, finds that a significant Conflict of Interest exists, it will recommend to the Provost and Vice President for Academic Affairs that a member take actions to ameliorate or alleviate the Conflict of Interest.
+7.3.3 If the Committee, in considering cases of the last two types, finds that a significant Conflict of Interest exists, it will recommend to the Provost and Senior Vice President for Academic Affairs that a member take actions to ameliorate or alleviate the Conflict of Interest.
 These actions may include, without limitation:

 - requiring public disclosure of significant financial interests;